Create an account sign-up-diamond

 View from the Ptarmigan Cirque Hike in Kananaskis, near Canmore

-The hike to Ptarmigan Cirque (3.5 km, 195 m, 1-2h) is a family favourite, especially once the larches start to change in autumn.
+The Ptarmigan Cirque hike (3.5 km, 195 m, 1-2h) is a family favourite, especially once the larches start to change in autumn.
 Starting at Highwood Pass means you are in the alpine almost immediately, making this one of the most satisfying hiking trails near Calgary.
 Ptarmigan Cirque is locally famous as a great hike to view autumn larches, and it is also a fun location for a family photo shoot!
 Be careful in autumn as the hike through the trees can be slippery.
+This is one of the best family hikes near Calgary for a bigger payoff without a huge amount of distance.

 #2: Elbow Lake